DavidHeresy/Issues/README.md

 # TODO.md

-*Track TODO comments of any Git repository in a TODO.md file.*
+*Track TODO comments of any git repository in a TODO.md file.*

 ## Development